-Right now I’m living on a budget, and I have to think carefully about how I spend my money going forward.
+Right now, I am living on a budget, and I need to think carefully about how I spend my money.

-After a year of illness — and yes, I’m still sick and undergoing medical evaluation — I’m currently receiving health-related financial support while I’m unable to work.
+After a year of illness — and yes, I am still sick and undergoing medical evaluation — I am now receiving health-related financial support while I am unable to work.

-I used to receive my income once a month, but now I will receive payments every two weeks.
+I used to receive a monthly salary, but from now on I will receive benefits every two weeks.

-I’ve lived with very little before, so I’m not too worried.
-Things usually have a way of working themselves out, and I’m quite good at making the most of what I have.
+I have lived with very little before, so I am not too worried.
+Things tend to work themselves out, and I know how to make the most of what I have.

 My biggest monthly expenses